Poetry, pain and wholeness

 But over the past years, this quest has gotten more personal, more scary.
 Because the beauty and suffering that I am responding to is not just out there, but in here, in my own life, in my own heart, in my own body.

 As I have followed this question of being big enough to look at suffering, without losing the beauty and joy, I have moved into more and more uncomfortable spaces.
 In the times I have wanted to turn away, I have looked a bit closer, stayed a bit longer.
 A good therapist, a mindfulness practice, and yoga have all help me stay.
 My poetry and other writing have also helped me stay: they have helped illuminate for me my own mind, my own concerns, my own emotions.
 They have been a kind of mirror.

-I have been writing about sexual violence—and then one day, suddenly, I’m looking straight at it: at a violent sexual assault in my own early childhood.
+I have been writing poem after poem about sexual violence, which I see as inextricable from the other forms of violence in the world—and then one day, suddenly, I’m looking straight at it: at a violent sexual assault in my own early childhood.
 The violence is not just out there, but in here, in my own life.

-My poetry had known before me what it is I’m holding.
+My poetry has known before my conscious mind what it was that I’ve been holding.
 It has helped me to read my own life.
 And it’s not just in the past, but in the present, in my very cells.
 It is what I know.

 2012 – PRESENT